espressif/esp-dev-kits/esp32-s3-lcd-ev-board/examples/usb_msc_file_sys/README.md

 # USB File System

 This example demonstrates how to use USB HOST on ESP32-S2/S3 to read and write files on a USB flash drive.
-You can use the development board `ESP32-S3-LCD-EV-Board-2` to connect to a USB flash drive and display its contents on the screen.
+You can use the development board `ESP32-S3-LCD-EV-Board` or `ESP32-S3-LCD-EV-Board-2` to connect to a USB flash drive and display its contents on the screen.

 Currently supported file formats for preview are:
 * JPG